cugos/cugos.github.com/_posts/meetings/2014-03-19-cugos_monthly.markdown

 excerpt: March 19th CUGOS Monthly Meeting at ClipCard (6pm)
 ---

-__Location -  ClipCard (formerly OneOcean), New office location to be filled in soon!
+**Location** -  ClipCard (formerly OneOcean), **New office address**: 720 Olive Street

-If the front doors are locked, call Ryan Small @ 206-395-5541 .
+The main entrance is on Olive, between 7th and 8th Streets.
+There will be the usual signage out front.
+Call 206-595-2567 to be let in to the building and escorted up to the right floor.

 __Loose agenda:__